MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2024

+- The Unreasonable Ineffectiveness of the Deeper Layers. [[paper]](https://arxiv.org/abs/2403.17887)
+  - Andrey Gromov, Kushal Tirumala, Hassan Shapourian, Paolo Glorioso, Daniel A. Roberts.
+  - Key Word: Large Language Model; Pruning.
+  - <details><summary>Digest</summary> This study explores a straightforward layer-pruning approach on widely-used pretrained large language models (LLMs), showing that removing up to half of the layers results in only minimal performance decline on various question-answering benchmarks.
+The method involves selecting the best layers to prune based on layer similarity, followed by minimal finetuning to mitigate any loss in performance.
+Specifically, it employs parameter-efficient finetuning techniques like quantization and Low Rank Adapters (QLoRA), enabling experiments on a single A100 GPU.
+The findings indicate that layer pruning could both reduce finetuning computational demands and enhance inference speed and memory efficiency.
+Moreover, the resilience of LLMs to layer removal raises questions about the effectiveness of current pretraining approaches or highlights the significant knowledge-storing capacity of the models' shallower layers.

 - Unfamiliar Finetuning Examples Control How Language Models Hallucinate. [[paper]](https://arxiv.org/abs/2403.05612)
   - Katie Kang, Eric Wallace, Claire Tomlin, Aviral Kumar, Sergey Levine.
   - Key Word: Large Language Model; Hallucination; Supervised Fine-Tuning.